ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/layouts.md

 ## Page Layout

 Pages in your project will generally want a layout so you can control the output of the HTML and include all your own custom components and styles to wrap your content; think of a shared layout for all blog posts, which might be distinct from your home or docs pages.
 By default all pages will default to looking for a _page.html_ in the _layouts/_ directory.
-A placeholder of `<content-outlet></content-outlet>` can be used to position where the content from the incoming page will go.
+A placeholder of `<output for="content"></output>` can be used to position where the content from the incoming page will go.

 > Dynamic layouts are [also supported](/docs/pages/server-rendering/#layouts).